 The week before Finals is stressful.
 Deadlines.
 Meetings.
 Coffee Runs.
 Mentor Lunches.
 Dinner with your neglected significant other.

-But now, everything feels like you’re moving in slow motion; no class means you have time to binge-watch every episode of all your favorite episodes, which you’ve dutifully ignored and tended to your reading all semester.
+But now, everything feels like you’re moving in slow motion; no class means you have time to binge-watch every episode of all your favorite shows, which you’ve dutifully ignored and tended to your reading all semester.
 Right?

 Now, here you are, the night before your exam.
 I really hope you studied.
 In fact, I am damn well willing to bet, you studied.
 You completed your readings.
 You finished your assignments.
 You discussed class topics with classmates, or even your (gasp) non-law school friends and family.